destsummer/LBL_Internship/Jupyter_Notebooks/README.md

 NED_Gensim: This notebook looks at the Python package called Gensim again, that runs the TF-IDF on the words within the corpus with a dictionary or BOW (different from Sklearn).
 Top weighted words have been identified using only abbreviations, medical terminology and misspellings

 LDA_Subject: Uses trained LDA model for visualization of the topics as well as visualization of individual subjects and what topics they have a probability of falling under.
 Suicide attempts and diabetes as a whole is then analyzed to see if LDA model is a good indicator of high risk patients.

+Race_Gender_LDA: Uses discharge history notes to evaluate the topics produced by LDA for male and female DoD patients.
+Additional processing for race in diabetes patients can be ran.

+Suicide_NotesJohn: Uses sample suicide notes from suicide patients to evaluate what topics are produced by LDA model.
+Ran using various alterations to the LDA model.